4 Ways To Measure Sales Targets In Salesforce

 In contrast, many customers use the GSP Target Tracker to measure performance against sales targets.

-Keep reading or click play to see how the GSP Target Tracker measures sales performance against sales targets in Salesforce.
+Watch the short demo below or keep reading to see how the GSP Target Tracker measures sales performance against sales targets in Salesforce.

-You can set targets for salespeople, teams, products, and the company.
-Opportunities automatically link to the relevant targets, so salespeople do not have to do additional work.
+You can set targets for salespeople, teams, products, and the company as a whole.
+Opportunities automatically link to the relevant targets, so salespeople do not have to perform additional work.

 The visual target display, reports, and dashboard charts make it easy to assess pipeline coverage and compare sales performance against the target.

-In the example below, we see the sales target for Dave Apthorp for a single month.
+In the example below, we see the team's sales target for the current month.

-The lower section of the screen shows the Opportunities automatically linked to this target record.
+The image below shows the Opportunities automatically linking to the target records.
 The Target Tracker does this by looking at the Close Date of the Opportunity and the Opportunity Owner.

 Target Tracker Dashboard